-1

 (Photo’s Friesland, Amsterdam, Den Bosch, Gouda, Delft, Dutch Polders, Mills Kinderdijk/Zeeland, Pijnacker, Lisse bollenvelden and several nature/landscape shots Netherlands)

 How does a landscape of Rembrandt look like 300 years later?
-I have documented what Rembrandt showed with brush and paint, I did with modern mediums; photography and digital techniques.
+I have documented what Rembrandt showed then with brush and paint, I did now with modern mediums; photography and digital techniques.
 I photographed photo’s from cities and landscapes all over Europe and combined them in a hyper-collage, into one final image using digital techniques.
 In this image we recognize Rembrandt’s wordly landscape, influenced by contemporary times.

 The work clearly shows progress over the years, but that has also left its mark.
 New questions arise…How will this affect our landscape…?
 I photographed the evergreen grass in yellow dry situation in a very dry time here in the Netherlands.